Plant-Based Meals Take the Spotlight at These 3 Albany Area Restaurants

 A fresh, simple salad is a perfect way to get into a plant-based lifestyle, but, as Brosen noted there are several other vegetarian and vegan options on the menu, including but not limited to: Reuben with vegan pastrami, seitan wings, fried mozzarella wedges, a vegan burger ("beyond meat" plant protein burger), and more - they even have vegan cornbread and vegan pomme frites!

-Bellevue Buffalo Chicken Wrap at Square One Cafe
+Bellevue Buffalo Chicken Wrap at Take Two Cafe

-Square One Cafe in Schenectady is a vegan coffeehouse that serves up fresh-to-order breakfast and lunch along with a wide selection of pastries and cookies.
+Take Two Cafe (previously Square One Cafe) in Schenectady is a vegan coffeehouse that serves up fresh-to-order breakfast and lunch along with a wide selection of pastries and cookies.
 This cafe's motto is "where vegan meets main street."
-We're showcasing their Bellevue Buffalo Chicken Wrap above, with crispy buffalo seitan, lettuce, shredded carrots, cheddar, tomato, and buffalo ranch served in a grilled flour tortilla.
+Check out items like the delicious wrap above that includes crispy buffalo seitan, lettuce, shredded carrots, cheddar, tomato, and buffalo ranch served in a grilled flour tortilla.

 "Simply amazing - this restaurant is entirely vegan, and they have such creative, delicious, and varied options that are truly astounding," Brosen said about this plant-based restaurant.
 "Whether it's for breakfast or lunch, the variety will give everyone the chance to find something that hits the spot."